Reviewed by: Kaitlin Lunt

 Kaitlin has returned to her college coursework and is hoping to finish up soon now that she’s able to move forward without any major setbacks.
 She’s studying computer science and is looking forward to getting a job after she graduates.
 It’s also clear that Kaitlin has a passion for helping inform others who may be suffering from CM, especially children and adolescents.
 “My entire teenage years were totally changed by migraines.
 You can’t really be a kid.
 I had to stop swimming, but if I can help other kids get better and be that Olympic swimmer, then I’m going to broadcast it!” she says.

-To learn more about UT Health Austin Pediatric Neurosciences at Dell Children’s, including services or treatments available, visit here or call 1-512-628-1855.
+To learn more about services and treatment available at UT Health Austin Pediatric Neurosciences at Dell Children’s, a clinical partnership between UT Health Austin and Dell Children’s Medical Center, visit here or call 1-512-628-1855.

 To reach the Comprehensive Pediatric Headache Program, call 1-512-628-1855.